-Example 7.5 Consider the input string s\$ := abab\$.
+Example 7.5 Consider the input string s\$ := abbabbab\$.
 The WOTD algorithm works as follows.

-At first, the root is evaluated from the set of all non-empty suffixes of the string s\$, see the first five columns in Figure 7.3 The algorithm recognizes three groups of suffixes: the s-group, the a-group, and the b-group.
+At first, the root is evaluated from the set of all non-empty suffixes of the string s\$, see Figure 7.3.
+The algorithm recognizes three groups of suffixes: the \$-group, the a-group, and the b-group.

-Figure 7.3: The write-only top-down construction of the suffix tree for abab\$
+Figure 7.3: The write-only top-down construction of the suffix tree for abbabbab\$